Round table: Boosting digital engagement in the supply chain

 Joe Williams: I think integration becomes even more important on the mobile side of things.
 When we are sitting at our desktops, we have got these robust tools, we can change file formats, export import, move things around.
 On your mobile phone it is hard to change a file type and then load it into the software.
 The data has to be accessible everywhere all the time for it to really work.

-SY: Interoperability is better than it was in 2016, for example.
-It is not perfect but it is getting better.
+SY: Interoperability is better than it used to be in 2016.
+It is not perfect but we’re heading in the right direction.

 DC: How you measure the return on investment (ROI)?
 Can you measure it?